-Stock futures soar as tariff dispute “put on hold”
+Stock futures soar 200 points as tariff dispute “put on hold”

 In Asia, China and Hong Kong stocks extended their rally on Monday,

-Hong Kong’s Hang Seng rallied 1.3%
+Hong Kong’s Hang Seng ended the day up 0.6%.

+Japan’s Nikkei ended the day up 0.3% to close above 23,000 for the first time since February.

-In Europe, Germany’s DAX will be closed Monday for a holiday.
+In Europe, London’s FTSE is up 0.72% to a new high.
+France’s CAC is rising by 0.60%.
+Germany’s DAX will be closed Monday for a holiday.